-No student will be allowed to leave school prior to dismissal time without a written or face-to-face request by the parent.
+No student will be allowed to leave school prior to dismissal time without contact by verbal or written from the parent or legal guardian.
 Students may also be released to a properly identified person authorized to act on the parent's behalf.
 No student will be released to a person other than a custodial parent(s) without written permission signed by the custodial parent(s) or guardian.